 Cantina, The Old Red Bus Station, 101 Vicar Lane, Leeds, West Yorkshire, LS2 7NL.

 The Falafel Guys

 The Falafel Guys have got a quick and easy lunch covered.
-You can head to their van, usually found on Briggate, for a wrap to wander around with, or to their stall in Assembly Underground for more of a sit-down affair.
+You can head to their van, usually found on Briggate, for a wrap to wander around with, or to SALT for more of a sit-down affair.
 But what do they serve?
 They bake their delicious homemade falafel balls til they’re golden, then stuff them in a freshly toasted Arabian wrap along with all manner of Middle-Eastern tastiness.
 Hummus, tahini, fresh greens, chillies, aioli and hot sauce – what more could you possibly fit in?
 Well, if you fancy a hit of creamy mouth-joy, you can add a couple of slices of grilled halloumi too.